IBM/maximo-labs/MkDocs/edc_8.11/docs/monitor_devices.md

 ![Template identity](/img/edc_8.11/monitor_devices_06.png)</br></br>

 !!! note
-    We will define the metrics in a later exersice</br>
+    We will define the metrics in a later exersice once we have defined the data points in the EDC Integration.</br>

 !!! tip